We are the 2nd largest branch library at the U of S

 Where can I buy a photocopy card?

 Yes you can.
-Health Sciences has one coin operated machine that accepts nickels, dimes, quarters, loonies, and toonies!
+The Health Sciences Library has one coin operated machine that accepts nickels, dimes, quarters, loonies, and toonies!

 Can I use my copy card from another university?